kyma-project/console/README.md

 ### Set the cluster (optional)

-By default, the Kyma cluster URL (which the Console communicates with) is set to `kyma.local`.
-You can set it to any other address by executing
+By default, the Kyma cluster URL with which the Console communicates is set to `kyma.local`.
+To change the address of the cluster, run:

 ```bash
 ./scripts/.setClusterConfig {CLUSTER_URL}